red/web-redlake/blog-STG/5-Diagrammar-parse-prequel.md

 An example: parse [ sell all MSFT shares after 05/09/2021] ['sell 'all 'MSFT 'shares 'after date! (sell-shares 'MFSFT')]

 The quotes allow you to use literal words, and the date is matched not as string, but as the date! type.
-If there is a match we use an action (the paren) to call a fictitious function that will sell the microsoft function.
+If there is a match we use an action (the paren) to call a fictitious function that will sell the microsoft shares.

 We can do this, because in Red data is code is data, so anything in a block has a type and blocks can be manipulated, parsed and executed.
 These are both valid Red: